- Cross-platform code editors are plenty in numbers, some better than others.

 Having a reliable cross-platform code editor is of utmost importance for programmers.

-Most programmers work on multiple computer platforms, so being able to quickly switch from one platform to the another is very important.
+Most programmers work on multiple computer platforms, so being able to quickly switch from one platform to the other is very important.

 In this article, we’ll list the best cross-platform code editors that you can use to make writing and revising code easier.

-Visual Studio Code is Microsoft’s source code editor for Windows, Linux and macOS.
-This powerful and versatible cross-platform code editor supports a series of features such as debugging, syntax highlighting, intelligent code completion, embedded Git control, code refactoring, and more.
+Visual Studio Code is Microsoft’s source code editor for Windows, Linux , and macOS.
+This powerful and versatile cross-platform code editor supports a series of features such as debugging, syntax highlighting, intelligent code completion, embedded Git control, code refactoring, and more.

 If the standard version of the tool doesn’t meet all your needs, you can always install more extensions to add new languages, debuggers, and other additional services.

 VS Code also comes with built-in Git commands, allowing you to review code right from the editor and push and pull from any hosted SCM service.

 The editor features a very interesting and useful feature called IntelliSense, which provides smart completions based on variable types, function definitions, and imported modules.